Chapter 17.32

 a.
 The total number of units approved for the housing development, including the number of designated dwelling units;

 b.
-A description of the household income group to be accommodated by the housing development, and the standards and methodology for determining the corresponding affordable rent or affordable sales price and housing cost consistent with HUD guidelines;
+A description of the household income groups to be accommodated by the housing development, and the standards and methodology for determining the corresponding affordable rent or affordable sales price and housing cost consistent with HUD guidelines, as required;

 c.
-The marketing plan for the affordable units;
+The marketing plan for the affordable units, using the city’s preferred entity and/or land trust nonprofit entity for for-sale units;

 d.
-The location, unit sizes (square feet), and number of bedrooms of the designated dwelling units;
+The location, approximate unit sizes (square feet), and number of bedrooms of the designated dwelling units;

 e.
-Tenure of the use restrictions for designated dwelling units of the time periods required by Section 17.32.070 (Continued availability) of this chapter;
+Tenure of the cost restrictions for designated dwelling units of the time periods required by Section 17.32.070 (Continued availability);

 f.
 A schedule for completion and occupancy of the designated dwelling units;

 g.
-A description of the additional incentives being provided by the city;
+A description of any additional incentives being provided by the city;

 h.
 A description of the remedies for breach of the density bonus agreement by the owners, developers, and/or successors-in-interest of the project; and